What We Like

 Green Chef and Sun Basket both launched in 2014 and both have a healthful, eco-friendly focus.
 Both rely almost completely on certified organic ingredients, though with Sun Basket you have to pay extra to upgrade to organic meat, which is simply the default (and only choice) with Green Chef.

 The cost per serving for both companies is about the same, though a bit higher than mainstream companies.
 For three meals for two people, the price per serving is $11.99 for both Green Chef and Sun Basket, and both charge $6.99 for shipping.
-And both offer a four-serving family plan that’s cheaper at $10.99 per serving, though Sun Basket gives those subscribers more options for their meals.
+And both offer a four-serving family plan that’s cheaper at $10.99 per serving.

 Both services specialize in health-conscious meals and offer plans that cater to the restrictions of those on vegetarian, vegan, gluten-free and paleo diets.
 Though Sun Basket doesn’t label its meals as keto, it offers many that are low enough in carbohydrates to qualify.
 It also offers diabetes-friendly meals.